-6. Heterogeneity
+6 Heterogeneity

-As seen in the previous section, one possible explanation for the downward slope of hazard functions is that there is heterogeneity in pricing behaviour.
+As seen in the previous section, one possible explanation for the downward slope of hazard functions is that there is heterogeneity in the frequency of price adjustment.
 However, most pricing models assume that all firms are identical.
-If differences in pricing behaviour exist but are not taken into account this will lead to misspecificied models.
+If differences in pricing behaviour exist but are not taken into account this may lead to misspecificied models.
+Indeed, recent research [e.g. Carvalho (2006) or Nakamura and Steinsson (2007)] already shows that the impact of nominal shocks is considerably higher in heterogeneous economies than in homogeneous economies with the same average frequency of price change.